 *The birth of Samuel Sharpe is celebrated on this date in 1801.
 Also known as Sam Sharpe, he was an enslaved Black Jamaican preacher and abolitionist.

 Sharpe spent most of his time traveling to different parishes in Jamaica, educating the slaves about Christianity, which he believed promised freedom.
 Slaves learned that the British Parliament was discussing the abolition of slavery; those who could read followed such news closely.
-In the mistaken belief that emancipation had already been granted by the British Parliament, Sharpe organized a peaceful general strike across many estates in western Jamaica to protest working conditions.
-As this was the harvest of the sugar cane, it was a critical time for the plantation owners: generally, the workforce had to work overtime to process the cane quickly at its peak.
+In the mistaken belief that the British Parliament had already granted emancipation, Sharpe organized a peaceful general strike across many estates in western Jamaica to protest working conditions.
+As this was the sugar cane harvest, it was a critical time for the plantation owners: generally, the workforce had to work overtime to process the cane quickly at its peak.

-Sharpe's originally peaceful protest turned into Jamaica's largest slave rebellion, the Baptist War or (Christmas Rebellion).
-It began at the Kensington Estate, lasted for 10 days, and spread throughout the entire island, mobilizing as many as 60,000 Jamaica's slaves.
-The colonial government used the armed Jamaican military forces and warriors from the towns of the Jamaican Maroons to put down the rebellion, suppressing it within two weeks.
-Some 14 whites were killed by armed slave battalions, but more than 200 slaves were killed by troops.
+Sharpe's originally peaceful protest became Jamaica's largest slave rebellion, the Baptist War or (Christmas Rebellion).
+It began at the Kensington Estate, lasted for ten days, and spread throughout the island, mobilizing as many as 60,000 Jamaica slaves.
+The colonial government used the armed Jamaican military forces and warriors from the towns of the Jamaican Maroons to suppress the rebellion within two weeks.
+Armed slave battalions killed some 14 whites, but troops killed more than 200 slaves.
 Afterward, more reprisals followed.

 In the months leading up to his trial, while in jail, Sharpe had several meetings with Rev. Henry Bleby, a missionary, who reported that Sharpe told him: "I would rather die upon yonder gallows than live my life in slavery than live a slave."
 The rebellion and government response provoked two detailed Parliamentary Inquiries.
-The government tried, convicted, and hanged many of the ringleaders, including Samuel Sharpe on May 23, 1832.
-The Slave Return of 1832 announcing his death gave his name as Archer aka Samuel Sharpe, the son of Eve, and he was only 31 years old when he died.
-He was proclaimed a National Hero of Jamaica in 1975 and his image is on the $50 Jamaican banknote.
+The government tried, convicted, and hanged many ringleaders, including Samuel Sharpe, on May 23, 1832.
+The Slave Return of 1832 announcing his death gave his name as Archer, aka Samuel Sharpe, the son of Eve, and he was only 31 years old when he died.
+He was proclaimed a National Hero of Jamaica in 1975, and his image is on the $50 Jamaican banknote.